zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \frac{e^{i |\bm{\hat{r}}|}}{4 \pi |\bm{\hat{r}}|}.
 $$

 The expression of the total field is the sum of the incident and the scattered fields.
 Eqn.
 15.1 of the incident field can be transformed into the dimensionless form by a trivial substitution of Eqn.
 15.18.
 On the other hand, Eqn.
-15.3 of the scattered field is more complicated, as it contains the total electric and transition dyadics.
+15.3 of the scattered field is more complicated, as it contains the electric and transition dyadics.
 According to Eqn.
 14.22, the transition dyadic is itself defined in terms of the electric dyadic.
 Thus, we only need to transform the expression of the former.
 For convenience, we elect to use the expanded definition given by Eqn.
 14.23, which we restate below:

 $$ \tag{15.20}
 \begin{aligned}